Functional Programming overview

 How Examitect reinforces Functional Programming

 Reading the primer is half the work.
 The other half is recognizing the content under pressure on a timed exam.
 Examitect's question bank includes Section 1 programming questions that hit the primer's content directly: net and gross definitions, grossing factor ranges, the evaluation checklist, and the alternate names for a functional program.
-Each answer explanation points back to the specific section of the primer or to CHOP, Chapter 6.1, so you can re-read just the page you need.
+Each answer explanation points back to the specific section of the primer or to CHOP Chapter 6.1, so you can re-read just the page you need.

 You also get scenario-based questions that put the evaluation checklist into a real project context, full-length mock exams that mirror ExAC pacing, and free study notes for every section.
 Try a few sample questions first, then check pricing when you want the full bank.

-Functional Programming and ExAC FAQ
+Functional Programming FAQ

 Functional Programming is a short primer prepared by Justin Saly, MRAIC, and edited by the Alberta Association of Architects.
 It was issued on June 7, 2010 and runs five pages.
 It defines a functional program, explains why one is prepared, walks through how it is put together, and introduces net and gross floor area, grossing factors, evaluation criteria, and sustainable development considerations.